Chüy Region: Divisions

 Kant, Kara-Balta, Kayyngdy, Kemin, Orlovka and Shopokov are cities of district significance.
 There is one urban-type settlement in the region: Bordu (part of Kemin District).

 The Chüy District surrounds the city of Tokmok.
 The Alamüdün District surrounds the city of Bishkek, which however is not part of Chüy Region but a region-level administrative unit in its own right.
 The southwestern heel is administered as two exclaves of Jayyl and Panfilov Districts, Panfilov having a valley to the southeast and Jayyl the mountains to the north, west and southwest.

 Economy

-The economically active population of Chüy Region in 2009 was 349,921, of which 297,298 employed and 52,632 (15.0%) unemployed.
+The economically active population of Chüy Region in 2009 was 349,921, of which 297,298 were employed and 52,632 (15.0%) unemployed.

 Agricultural production includes wheat, maize, sugar beets, potatoes, lucerne, and various vegetables and fruits.
 The region is the most industrialised and agriculturally developed in Kyrgyzstan.